Matrixx-Devices/android_vendor_MatrixxOTA/README.md

 ```
 ### Generate JSON
 - JSON file will be generated automatically into ```vendor/MatrixxOTA```
-- Move your device JSON file into gapps/vanila dir (As per your build variant)
+- If building vanila build then move your device JSON file into vanila dir
 - Now commit and push

 ### Add changelog link